 This page lists important information that your doctor uses when determining the most appropriate course of treatment for you.
 Formularies include many commonly prescribed medications, both brand name and generic.
 Check the Formulary List to see if your drug is covered.
 Prior authorization forms can be used by a prescriber, an enrollee, or the enrollee's representative to request a coverage determination for drugs not listed on the Formulary or for drugs that require a prior authorization in order to be covered.

-Commercial Group and Individual Plan Formularies
+Commercial Small Group and Large Group Plan Formularies

 Supplement Formulary Information